Greenhouse Gas Emissions

 Understanding the Goal and Its Data

-Figure 6: The above chart shows CO2e emissions from large sources in the power sector from 2010-2015 in comparison to the 1990 power sector baseline GHG emissions level (line in red).
+Figure 6: The above chart shows self-reported CO2e emissions from 15 large sources in the power sector (power plants) from 2010-2017 in comparison to the 1990 power sector baseline GHG emissions level (line in red).

-Note: The 1990 baseline shows emissions from all sources evaluated in the power sector including large and small emitters.
-The data from 2010-2015 only shows emission totals from large stationary sources in the power sector emitting 25,000 metric tons of GHG or more per year.
+Note: The 1990 baseline shows emissions from all sources evaluated in the power sector, including large and small emitters.
+The data from 2010-2017 only shows emission totals from large stationary sources in the power sector emitting 25,000 metric tons of GHG or more per year.

 Learn More and Make a Difference